Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-So, what do we know about this emerging allergy that threatens to cool the coals on a favorite backyard grill option?
+So what do we know about this emerging allergy that threatens to cool the coals on our favorite backyard grill options?
 And what can you do to avoid it?
-Allergist Arnaldo Perez, MD, offers some food for thought.
+Dr. Eidelman has some food for thought.

 Advertisement

-However, other tick species haven’t been ruled out as potential sources of AGS.
-“There are other parts of the world where this phenomenon has been identified, and the lone star tick is not there,” notes Dr. Perez.
+But other tick species have not been ruled out as potential sources of AGS.
+The reason?
+“There are other parts of the world where this phenomenon has been identified, and the lone star tick is not there,” notes Dr. Eidelman.

-Like most food allergies, reactions can range from mild to life-threatening.
-Signs of an AGS reaction include:
+Like most food allergies, reactions can range from mild to life-threatening and include:

 What’s unusual about AGS reactions, however, is how long it takes for symptoms to appear.
-Most AGS reactions occur three to six hours after an exposure.
+Most AGS reactions occur three to six hours after eating.
 (For comparison, most food allergy reactions take place within minutes.)

-“That delay can make it more challenging to make a direct association with what was eaten,” says Dr. Perez.
+“That delay can make it more challenging to make a direct association with what was eaten,” says Dr. Eidelman.

 • Gelatin, which is made from boiling animal bones, skin and tissue.

-Some people with AGS will be prescribed an epinephrine auto-injector — more commonly known by the name EpiPen® — for potential use in case of an anaphylactic reaction, says Dr. Perez.
+Some people with AGS will be prescribed an epinephrine auto-injector— more commonly known by the name EpiPen® — for potential use in case of an anaphylactic reaction, says Dr. Eidelman.

 Over-the-counter antihistamines can be used to help ease symptoms for less severe reactions.

-Given that tick bites are the main cause of AGS, taking proper precautions while outdoors is your best defense against the syndrome, says Dr. Perez.
+Given that tick bites are the main cause of AGS, taking proper precautions while outdoors is your best defense against the syndrome, says Dr. Eidelman.
 He recommends:

 Advertisement

-• Wear clothing that completely covers your skin in areas with tick activity.
+• Covering up: Wear clothing that completely covers your skin in areas with tick activity.
 That means long-sleeve shirts, pants and high socks.
 Tucking your pant legs into your socks can provide added protection.

-• Use bug sprays on your clothes and skin to ward off creepy crawlies.
+• Use bug sprays.
+Applying bug spray to your clothes and skin can help ward off creepy crawlies.
 DEET-based repellants are safe to use.

 Make sure to check your clothing and skin for ticks before coming back inside, too.
 Remove any attached ticks with tweezers ASAP.
-(Review CDC guidance on tick removal.)
+(Here’s how to safely remove the burrowed-in bugger from your skin.)

 Advertisement